tajpouria/algorithms-and-data-structures-cheat-sheet/README.md

 A data structure which every element has a priority.
 Elements with higher priorities are served before elements with lower priorities.

-**In the following example, we implemented a priority queue using minBinaryHeap but you should know binaryHeaps and priority queue is two different concepts and we just use an abstract of it**
+**In the following example, we implemented a priority queue using minBinaryHeap but you should know binaryHeaps and priority queue is two different concepts and we just use abstract of it**

 ```typescript
 interface INode {